Skip to main content

 How does this compare to Commonfloor's first-party API?

 Commonfloor offers a paid B2B API ($5K+/year) gated behind partnership approval.
-The actor delivers similar coverage at $0.003/record without partnership gatekeeping.
+The actor delivers similar coverage on pay-per-record pricing without partnership gatekeeping.
 For active brokerage operations, the API is required.
 For research-only use cases, the actor scales without onboarding overhead.